EmixamPP/linux-enable-ir-emitter/README.md

 If you like the project, do not hesitate to star the repository to support me, thank you !

-Please consult the [wiki](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki) before open an issue.
+*Please consult the [wiki](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki) before opening an issue.*

 The software supports the configuration of multiple devices, execute the configure command and specify each time which device to configure.